binaricorn/mfadt-majorstudio-1/Assignments/five-in-five.md

 It could be interesting to think about our relationship with this stuffs and what kind of functions kitchen performs.

 2. Why 5 Senses?:eyes::nose::ear::tongue::hand:

+We depend on 5 senses to perceive the world around us, to learn and to connect;

+5 senses and their operation, classification, and theory are overlapping topics studied by a variety of fields.
+Therefore 5 senses play a crucial role, when we design for human beings;

+In most cases, we use our eyes and ears to sense and pay less attention to the performance of our noses and hands;

+I am also trying to build the interconnetion between 5 senses.